James Landay

 James Landay is professor of computer science at Stanford University, He specializes in human–computer interaction.
 He was formerly professor of information science at Cornell Tech in New York City and before that professor of computer science and engineering at the University of Washington.
-He received his BS in EECS from UC Berkeley, and his MS and PhD in computer science from Carnegie Mellon University.
+He received his BS in EECS from UC Berkeley, and his MS and PhD in computer science from Carnegie Mellon University where he studied with Brad Myers.